telefonicaid/iotagent-json/docs/stepbystep.md

 }' 'http://localhost:1026/v1/contextEntities/LivingRoomSensor/attributes/sleepTime'
 ```

-In case of MQTT to retrieve configuration parameters from the Context Broker, it is required that the device should be provisioned using "MQTT" as transport key.
-By default it will be considerd "HTTP" as transport.
+In case of MQTT to retrieve configuration parameters from the Context Broker, it is required that the device should be provisioned using 'MQTT' as transport key.
+By default it will be considered 'HTTP' as transport.

 The parameter will be given as follows: